Huzzah! It’s the season of the Minnesota Renaissance Festival! We’ve got some tips if you’re thinking about bringing the family.

 As you get close, signs will lead you to the parking areas and staff is available to help you find a spot.
 You could also consider parking at Mystic Lake and taking the free shuttle.

-*This article contains Amazon links.
+*This article contains Little Adventures links.
 Family Fun Twin Cities receives a small commission on sales through our site, which helps to keep our services free.